 Curriculum Series, Part 2A: Assumptions

-November 6th, 2018—the 4th grade classroom was abuzz with discussion as students took turns at the mock voting booth, deciding whether Beto O’Rourke or Ted Cruz should be our state’s senator—just like adults were doing down the hall.* The classroom was hung with posters advocating for voting, and a stack of essays sat on my desk, telling reasons why voting was important.
-When the assistant principal came in, the students were eager to tell her how many Americans didn’t vote, and why that was appalling given the long fight for suffrage for women and people of color.
+November 6th, 2018—the 4th grade classroom was abuzz with discussion as students took turns at the mock voting booth, deciding whether Beto O’Rourke or Ted Cruz should be our state’s senator—just like adults were doing down the hall.* The classroom was hung with posters advocating for voting, and a stack of essays sat on my desk, arguing why voting was important.
+When the assistant principal came in, the students were eager to tell her how many Americans didn’t vote, and why that surprised them, given the long fight for suffrage for women and people of color.

 You might assume that kind of real-world, time-embedded teaching couldn’t be done with a district-mandated curriculum.